GyverLibs/Settings/README_EN.md

 - version of Arduino ide
 - whether the built -in examples work correctly, in which the functions and designs are used, leading to a bug in your code
 - what code has been loaded, what work was expected from it and how it works in reality
-- Ideally, attach the minimum code in which the bug is observed.Not a canvas of thousands of lines, but the minimum code
+- Ideally, attach the minimum code in which the bug is observed.Not a canvas of a thousand lines, but a minimum code